haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

 See [api.mustache](https://github.com/haimkastner//open-api-based-sdk-boilerplate/blob/main/resources/openapi/templates/typescript-axios/api.mustache) for the full modified template file.

-Since the generated template uses the `url` library, add it to the project dependencies by `yarn add url`.
+The `url` library is used in the generated template.
+You can add it to your project dependencies by running `yarn add url` command in your terminal.

-Run `yarn prebuild` again, and now all errors should be gone from the `api.ts` generated file, and all is finally ready for the next step.
+Run `yarn prebuild` again from the command line.
+This should resolve all errors in the api.ts generated file, and your project is now ready for the next step.

-Now let's export the SDK instande to the SDK consumers.

-Add new `index.ts` in `src` directory with the following content:
+Now, let’s export the SDK instance to the SDK consumers.
+Add a new file named `index.ts` in the `src` directory with the following content:
 ```typescript
 export * from './generated/swagger/api';
 ```

-And add to the `package.json` the entry point file and the dist files (to be added later as part of the package)
+Next, update the `package.json` file to include the entry point file and the dist files (which will be added later as part of the package).
+Here’s how you can do this:
 ```json
 ...
  "main": "dist/index.js",